mawojapow/freesnowboarding/urara/posts/gopro/+page.svelte.md

 The Patscherkofel STAIR !

 When I lived @Kofel and heard he did that.
-Man, it blew my mind for more than 2 J-Line Rides.
+Man, it blew my mind the J-Line Rides.

 Shoutouts Kofel Homies (& IBK Gs)